-3.2.6 Fire Wardens
+8.2.6.
+Fire Wardens

-Are members of staff appointed to assist in the orderly evacuation of SSGC controlled buildings.
+Members of staff are appointed to assist in the orderly evacuation of SSGC controlled buildings.

-The Fire Wardens have a principle responsibility for ensuring that people within their area are safely evacuated or accounted for in the event of an emergency.
+The Fire Wardens have a responsibility for ensuring that people within their area are safely evacuated or accounted for in the event of an emergency.